Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Numerical experiments

 with~$A \in \reals^{m \times d}$, $b \in \reals^m$, and regularization parameter~$\lambda > 0$.

-\paragraph{Algorithms} As the objective function~\eqref{eq:lasso} is non-differentiable, we analyze different proximal methods~\cite{parikhProximalAlgorithms2014}, including the Iterative Soft-thresholding Algorithm (ISTA), and the Fast Iterative Soft-thresholding Algorithm (FISTA)~\cite{beckFastIterativeShrinkageThresholding2009}.
-Given parameter~$\delta > 0$, the (scalar) soft-thresholding function is given by $\mathcal{S}_\delta(v) = \min \left\{ v + \delta,\, \max \left\{ v - \delta,\, 0 \right\} \right\}$, whose vector version is element-wise application of~$\mathcal{S}_\delta$.
-The ISTA iterations with step size~$\eta > 0$ are defined by
+As the objective function~\eqref{eq:lasso} is nondifferentiable, we analyze two proximal methods~\citep{parikhProximalAlgorithms2014}: the iterative soft-thresholding algorithm (ISTA) and the fast iterative soft-thresholding algorithm (FISTA)~\citep{beckFastIterativeShrinkageThresholding2009}.
+Given parameter~$\delta > 0$, the soft-thresholding function is given by elementwise application of~$\mathcal{T}_\delta(v) = \min \big\{ v + \delta,\, \max \{ v - \delta,\, 0 \} \big\}$.
+The ISTA with step size~$\eta > 0$ is defined by

 The FISTA iterations with step size~$\eta > 0$ are given by